mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 For instance, if a
-[capture](...) call on a payment is successful on the backend, but the connection to the client is closed before the client receives the response, then it is safe to the client to retry the capture.
+[capture](...) call on a payment is successful on the backend, but the connection to the client is closed before the client receives the response, then it is safe for the client to retry the capture call.
 The second capture call will immediately return with a `200 OK` response as the capture was already completed on the first capture call.

 **Idempotency keys**.
 In the case of `POST` endpoints that create new resources (e.g., initiating a payment or a refund) the backend